gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter3.md

   		},
 	  	"homepage": "https://github.com/gregstewart/weatherly"
 	}

 	Is this ok? (yes) yes

 As you can see it autocompleted a bunch of information for you, such as the project name, version number and Git details.
 Let's add that file to our repo before going any further:

-	git add package.json
+	> git add package.json
-	git commit -m "Created package.json file"
+	> git commit -m "Created package.json file"

 Now let's go ahead and install a web server module.
 We'll just use [express](http://expressjs.com/).

-	npm install express --save
+	> npm install express --save

-By specifying `--save` the dependecy was added to our `package.json` file, if you open it up you should see the following toward the end of the file:
+Similar to how we used Bower, by specifying `--save` the dependecy was added to our `package.json` file, if you open it up you should see the following toward the end of the file:

 	"dependencies": {
    		"express": "^4.4.5"